drunkard/ceph-readable-doc/html/_sources/mgr/dashboard.rst.txt

 behind openATTIC at `SUSE <https://www.suse.com/>`_, with a lot of support from the Ceph community and other companies like Red Hat.

-The dashboard plugin's backend code uses the CherryPy framework and a custom REST API implementation.
+The dashboard module's backend code uses the CherryPy framework and a custom REST API implementation.
 The WebUI implementation is based on Angular/TypeScript, merging both functionality from the original dashboard as well as adding new functionality originally developed for the standalone version of openATTIC.
-The Ceph Manager Dashboard plugin is implemented as a web application that visualizes information and statistics about the Ceph cluster using a web server hosted by ``ceph-mgr``.
+The Ceph Dashboard module is implemented as a web application that visualizes information and statistics about the Ceph cluster using a web server hosted by ``ceph-mgr``.

+..
+Feature Overview

+功能概述
+^^^^^^^^

-The dashboard currently provides the following features to monitor and manage various aspects of your Ceph cluster:
+The dashboard provides the following features:

 * **Multi-User and Role Management**: The dashboard supports multiple user accounts with different permissions (roles).
 The user accounts and roles